surniaulula/wpsso-tune-image-editors/readme.txt

 <h3>WPSSO TIE Free / Standard Features</h3>

-* Extends the features of the WPSSO Core Free or Pro plugin.
+* Extends the features of the WPSSO Core plugin.

 * Applies adjustments to resized images (aka thumbnails) using ImageMagick: